reload/https-proxy/README.md

 ## Base image

-There is also a base configuration that comes with no prefined configuration.
+There is also a base configuration that comes with no predefined configuration.

 ```yaml